 Angiosarcomas are largely aneuploid tumors.
 The rare cases of angiosarcoma that arise from benign lesions such as hemangiomas have a distinct pathway that needs to be investigated.
 MYC amplification is seen in radiation-induced angiosarcoma.
 KDR-VEGFR2 mutations and FLT4-VEGFR3 amplifications have been seen with a frequency of less than 50%.

-Histopathologic diagnosis can be very difficult because there can be areas of varied atypia.
-The common feature is an irregular network of channels in a dissective pattern along dermal collagen bundles.
+Histopathological diagnosis can be very difficult because there can be areas of varied atypia.
+A common feature of angiosarcoma is an irregular network of channels in a dissective pattern along dermal collagen bundles.
 There is varied cellular shape, size, mitosis, endothelial multilayering, and papillary formation.
 Epithelioid cells can also be present.
 Necrosis and hemorrhage are common.
 Tumors stain for factor VIII, CD31, and CD34.
 Some liver lesions can mimic infantile hemangiomas and have focal GLUT1 positivity.
 Nomenclature of these liver lesions has been difficult and confusing with use of outdated terminology proposed in 1971 (e.g., type I hemangioendothelioma: infantile hemangioma; type II hemangioendothelioma: low-grade angiosarcoma; type III hemangioendothelioma: high-grade angiosarcoma).

 Treatment of angiosarcoma of the soft tissue

 Treatment options for angiosarcoma of the soft tissue include the following: